Janesha-John/Projects/README.md

 All commands are passing?
 You are good to go!

-> ⚠️ do not try to solve the exercises ahead of the interview

 You are allowed to customize your environment (having the test in vscode directly for example): feel free to spend the time making this comfortable for you.
 This is not an expectation.

 ## Jobs

-There are two exercises in this repo: Word Count, and Citibike.
+This repo contains a "Word count" exercise.

-Currently, these exist as skeletons, and have some **initial test cases** which are defined but some are skipped.
+Currently, it exists as a skeleton, and it has some **initial test cases** which are defined but some are skipped.

 The following section provides context over them.

-> ⚠️ do not try to solve the exercises ahead of the interview

 ### Code walk